Contributing¶

 Extensions: prefer long form¶

-Use the longest, most explicit file extension available.
-For YAML, that means .yaml (not .yml).
-Apply the same principle to all extensions (e.g., .html not .htm, .jpeg not .jpg).
+Use the longest, most explicit file extension.
+For YAML, .yaml (not .yml); likewise .html not .htm, .jpeg not .jpg.

 Filenames: lowercase¶